Healthcare Administration-Management

 • 3

 This course will examine a number of value problems arising from the broader context of ethical systems and explore them within the context of medicine and health care.
 Among the ethical problems, particular considerations will be given to euthanasia, abortion, genetic research, and human experimentation.
 Issues of medicine and the public interest will also be discussed.
 Open to all students.
-Placement at ENG 101 level strongly advised.
+Placement at ENG 101 level strongly recommended.

 • SOC 112